khinydnlin/khinydnlin/README.md

 🧠 My expertise:

-- Statistical modelling: cluster analysis, price sensitivity analysis, regression modelling, and market analysis to uncover market trends and consumer behaviours
+- Economentrics and Statistical modelling: time series forecasting, cluster analysis, price sensitivity analysis, regression modelling, and market analysis to uncover market trends and consumer behaviours
 - Experimental design using causal inference - Difference-in-Differences method to measure the impacts of products and services
-- Time series forecasting
 - Survey data analysis
 - Data visualization and reporting
 - Financial modelling and market sizing